fabriziodidthis/lovelystaycli/README.md

 # Known technical debts

-1 - When searching for a specific language using the flag `-la`, break the languages columns to not be a big single line.
+1 - When searching for a specific language using the flag `-la`, break the languages columns after each comma to not be a big single line.